March 19, 2026

 This condition is quite common, especially as we get older.
 The narrowing doesn't happen overnight; it's usually a gradual process.
 Understanding what's happening inside your body is the first step toward finding effective relief and getting back to the activities you love.
 At Ascend Functional Health, we focus on identifying the root cause of your pain to create a personalized plan that supports your body's natural healing process.

-Understanding How the Spinal Canal Narrows
+Why Does the Spinal Canal Narrow?

 So, what causes this narrowing?
 Most often, it’s the result of normal wear and tear on the spine that comes with age.
 Over time, changes in your body can start to crowd the spinal canal.
 Conditions like herniated discs, degenerative disc disease, or osteoarthritis can cause bone spurs or thickened ligaments that intrude on the space meant for your nerves.